rocky-linux/rockylinux.org-gatsby/content/news/community-update-february-2021.md

 [Please join us](https://chat.rockylinux.org/rocky-linux/channels/documentation) on Mattermost and indicate the language or subject area you can assist with.
 You can also create [an issue or pull request on Github](https://github.com/rocky-linux/documentation) to propose a new documentation topic or to help fix existing documentation.

-Finally, we would like a special recognition of the Documentation Admin team—Calder Sheagren and Ezequiel Brun—for helping to keep us organized and on-task.
+Finally, we would like a special recognition of the Documentation Admin team—Calder Sheagren and Ezequiel Bruni—for helping to keep us organized and on-task.

 ## Sponsors and Donations